Amberskies/Qt3D_Development/README.md

 Basic Framework : this is the startpoint for any game development Please note - this is very basic c++ code - Please modify and update for your own needs.

-Demons Run : Work in Progress - It will build upon the initial Framework.
+Demons Run : Work in Progress - First release of this awesome game Yesy this is a full game written in a simple style - feel free to have fun with it.